American Arcadia: Plot

+In the credits, it is revealed that a free Trevor now lives a quiet life, he and Angela started media company Solano Hills Productions and that Walton Media is flourishing.
+Finally in the post-credits, as Trevor and Angela prepare to release a documentary regarding Walton Media's actions, they discover that Escape From Arcadia is ripping off aspects of Trevor's own escape.

 Development and release

 American Arcadia is developed by Spanish indie studio Out of the Blue, which previously developed Call of the Sea.

 Out of the Blue released a trailer in April 2022, and a demo was presented at the Tribeca Festival Games Spotlight.
 On November 15, 2023, American Arcadia was released.

 Reception

 American Arcadia received "generally favorable" reviews from critics, according to the review aggregation website Metacritic.
 On OpenCritic, the game has a "strong" approval rating of 94%.